All Products

 4. On the right side of Machine Groups, choose 机器组 > Create Machine Group.

-5. Create a machine group using a custom identifier.
+5. Create a machine group by using a custom identifier.

 Important

-The custom identifier for the resource quota is eas-log-group-{region_id}-for-resource-quota.
-For example, the custom identifier for the Zhangjiakou region is eas-log-group-cn-zhangjiakou-for-resource-quota.
+The custom identifier for a resource quota uses the format eas-log-group-{region_id}-for-resource-quota.
+For example, the custom identifier for the China (Zhangjiakou) region is eas-log-group-cn-zhangjiakou-for-resource-quota.

-6. After the service is deployed, open the Machine Group Configuration page.
-In the Machine Group Status list, you can view the heartbeat status of the instances.
-OK indicates the machine group is running properly.
+6. After deploying a service, open the Machine Group Configuration page and check the instance heartbeat status.
+A status of OK indicates that the machine group is running properly.

 Note